Sun Liang: Death and legacy

 Sun Chen then made Sun Xiu, the Prince of Langye, the new emperor.
 Several months later, Sun Xiu set a trap for Sun Chen and had him arrested and killed.
 However, Sun Liang's position in exile did not become any safer, as Sun Xiu would prove ruthless in maintaining power.
 In July to November 260, there were rumours in Kuaiji that Sun Liang would be emperor again and in an investigation, members of the palace suggested Sun Liang was aiming for the throne and turning to magic users to pray for him.
-Sun Xiu demoted Sun Liang to a marquis under the title "Marquis of Houguan" and sent him to his marquisate in Houguan (present-day Fuzhou, Fujian).
+Sun Xiu demoted Sun Liang to a marquis under the title "Marquis of Houguan" and sent him to his marquisate in Houguan (Note: present-day Fuzhou, Fujian).
 Sun Liang died on the journey.
-The records say Sun Liang killed himself on the journey there with his guards executed, but the Wu Lu says Sun Xiu had him poisoned.
-After the civil war, during the Taikang era (280-289) of the reign of Emperor Wu of Jin, the former Minister Zai Yong buried Sun Liang.
+The account in Records was that Sun Liang killed himself on the journey there with his guards executed, but the account in Wu Lu was that Sun Xiu had him poisoned.
+After the end of the war, during the Taikang era (280-289) of the reign of Emperor Wu of Jin, the former minister Dai Yong (戴顒) buried Sun Liang.

-Chen Shou, the author of the Records of the Three Kingdoms, noted Sun Liang had just been a young boy and blamed the poor quality of regents that led to Sun Liang's inevitable fate Pei Songzhi suggested Sun Liang taking control as one of the potential key points that might have saved the dynasty as being a viable route in preventing the last Wu Emperor Sun Hao from taking the throne, noted stories were made about Sun Liang's cleverness while Sun Sheng ruled out one version of why Sun Liang's plot leaked out due to Sun Liang's reputation for being intelligent.
+Chen Shou, the author of the Records of the Three Kingdoms, noted Sun Liang had just been a young boy and blamed the poor quality of regents that led to Sun Liang's inevitable fate.
+Pei Songzhi suggested Sun Liang taking control as one of the potential key points that might have saved the dynasty as being a viable route in preventing the last Wu Emperor Sun Hao from taking the throne, noted stories were made about Sun Liang's cleverness while Sun Sheng ruled out one version of why Sun Liang's plot leaked out due to Sun Liang's reputation for being intelligent.

 There was said to be a letter by Sun Liang to Buddhist monks, expressing regret at the death of a major translator of Buddhist texts Zhi Qian, but the authenticity of the letter has been questioned.